-Mr. Ita Lu, aged 45, has served as the independent Director of our Company since 2022.
 Mr. Lu has also served as the managing partner of Taiwania Capital since May 2018.
 From 2017 to 2018, Mr. Lu served as the vice president of business development and investor relations of Etana Biotech.
 From 2009 to 2017, Mr. Lu served as the head of greater China healthcare of KGI Securities.
 From 2008 to 2009, Mr. Lu served as the equity research analyst of greater China healthcare of Yuanta Research.
 From 2006 to 2008, Mr. Lu served as the investment manager of China Investment Development Corp.
 (SEHK: 204).
 From 2001 to 2006, Mr. Lu served as the investment manager of China Development Industrial Bank.
 From 1999 to 2001, Mr. Lu served as the research associate of MedImmune, Inc. Mr. Lu received his bachelor's degree in cell structural biology from University of Illinois at Urbana-Champaign and further received his master's degree in biotechnology from Johns Hopkins University.
 Mr. Lu is also a certified senior securities specialist in Taiwan.
 Mr. Lu also passed Hong Kong Securities Institute Licensing Examination for Securities and Futures Intermediaries Paper 1.